MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Illustrative Applications

 Ion channels represent another class of large membrane-protein systems.
 A recent study\cite{glutamate2023} employed MiMiC to investigate calcium conduction in the $\alpha$-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid receptors (AMPARs), neurotransmitter-activated cation channels ubiquitously expressed in vertebrate brains (Fig. \ref{fig:biosystems}d).
-In particular, a Ca\textsuperscript{2+} ion and its first hydration shell were treated at the BLYP or B3LYP levels giving a QM subsystem of between 22 and 25 atoms depending on the simulation, while all other water molecules, as well as protein and lipids, were described classically for a total of 187\:699 atoms.
+In particular, a Ca\textsuperscript{2+} ion and its first hydration shell were treated at the BLYP or B3LYP levels, resulting in a QM subsystem of between 22 and 25 atoms depending on the simulation, while all other water molecules, as well as protein and lipids, were described classically for a total of 187\:699 atoms.
 In this study, thanks to the QM/MM partitioning, the large electric field of the protein was modeled, as well as the structure and dynamics of calcium-bound water molecules.
 Moreover, the study provided data to assess the accuracy of a newly developed force field for Ca\textsuperscript{2+}, an ion that is notoriously difficult to describe at the force field level.

-MiMiC-based QM/MM simulations have also been used in drug design studies.
-A combined force field metadynamics and QM/MM simulation study performed in 2020\cite{koff2020} investigated the residence time of iperoxo to the human muscarinic acetylcholine receptor 2 (M\textsubscript{2}).
-Iperoxo serves as a known M\textsubscript{2} antagonist, and therefore its study yields insight into potential therapeutics aimed at M\textsubscript{2} receptors in the heart where they regulate the sinus rhythm of the heartbeat rate.
-The ligand unbinding rate constant $k_\mathrm{off}$, and its inverse, the residence time, are crucial pharmacological parameters\cite{ligand_binding}.
-An accurate estimation of $k_\mathrm{off}$ requires a precise calculation of the free energy transition state, and not just of the binding free energies and affinities.
-The QM/MM model places the ligand, key side chains in the binding pocket, and nearby water molecules in the QM subsystem described at the B3LYP level.
-The MiMiC-based calculations here point to limitations of the force field in the prediction of this important quantity that is due to the lack of charge polarization at the transition state.
+MiMiC-based QM/MM simulations used in drug design studies have pointed to the limitations of classical force field descriptions in the prediction of important pharmacological quantities, such as the ligand unbinding rate constant, $k_\mathrm{off}$, and its inverse, the residence time.
+Accurate estimation of $k_\mathrm{off}$ requires a precise calculation of the free energy transition state and not just of binding free energy and affinity\cite{ligand_binding}.
+A study in 2020\cite{koff2020} investigated the residence time of iperoxo targeting the human muscarinic acetylcholine receptor 2 (M\textsubscript{2}), yielding insight into potential therapeutics aimed at these receptors, which regulate several key biological processes.
+This study combined force field metadynamics with MiMiC-based QM/MM simulations, in which the QM subsystem consisted of the ligand, key amino acid side chains, and nearby water molecules described at the B3LYP level.

 A more recent study\cite{drugdesign2023} further highlights the potentiality of MiMiC for drug design.
 It focused on the IDH1 enzyme (Fig. \ref{fig:biosystems}c), which is a crucial actor within the Krebs cycle of cellular respiration as it serves as a catalyst in the conversion of isocitrate to $\alpha$-ketoglutarate \cite{idh1_ref}.
 The IDH1 active site includes a Mg\textsuperscript{2+} ion, the NADH+ cofactor, the ligand, and important amino acid residues that all together make up the Michaelis complex.
 To investigate the enzymatic reaction, which invariably involves bond breaking and formation processes, quantum mechanics is required.
 The QM subsystem encompasses the active site, comprising 142 atoms, and the MM subsystem includes the remainder of the enzyme, water, and ions (all represented through a fixed point-charge force field) for a total of 130\:828 atoms.
 The conclusions drawn from these simulations turned out to be consistent with previous studies on the same system.